chingizof/cse342-dns-server/README.md

 dig @localhost harvard.edu
 ```
 ### Expected Output
-You should see DNS query results for example.com, indicating that your DNS server has processed the request.
+DNS query with answer section of website, including ip adresses of server, indicating that your DNS server has processed the request

 ### Example using nslookup
 ```
-add later
+nslookup <website> localhost
+nslookup lehigh.edu localhost
 ```
 # Expected Output
-bla bla bla
+A list of server ip adresses and domains